Graduate Admissions Guide and University Catalog

 All academic plans governed by the Department are listed near the top of the form, as well as in the summary.
 If you are not the person responsible for all of the plans, please coordinate with your departmental colleagues to be sure the department description is representative for all.

-2. Click the Program Descriptions link in the Catalog & Program Descriptions menu, then open the Academic Plan you wish to configure.
+3. Click on the Graduate Admissions Guide - Admin Tools link and open the Academic Plan you wish to configure.

-7. When you are satisfied this section is complete, click the Save button.
+10. When you are satisfied changes are complete, click the Update button.

 A small number of academic units serve as the parent units for multiple, unrelated academic programs - mostly in cases where the academic program is attached directly to a College rather than a more traditional department or department-like entity.
 In such cases you will not be able to edit the Department description.
 Please contact the Graduate College if vital information needs to be updated.

-Important: Any curricular changes must receive approval from Curricular Affairs and/or the Graduate College before they are updated in the Graduate Catalog and Program Description Guide.
-For information about approval process for curricular changes, please review the Graduate Proposal Approval Table.
-Moreover, upon receiving approval for curricular changes, programs must immediately make the change directly to the Graduate Catalog and Program Description Guide.
+Important: Requests for Non-Substantial curricular changes can be submitted here and are completed on an annual basis.
+All curricular changes must receive approval from Curricular Affairs and/or the Graduate College before they are updated in the Graduate Catalog.
+For information about the approval process for curricular changes, please review the Curricular Affairs Dates and Deadlines page.
+Upon receiving official university approval of curricular changes, programs should also make edits to the Graduate Admissions Guide if applicable.
 It is the responsibility of the program to ensure the Graduate Catalog is current.

 Elements of the Academic Plan Description